SuperPi - 32M score 41min 9sec 264ms with a A6-3400M

 Score: 41min 9sec 264ms

-SuperPi is a classic benchmark application used to measure the single-threaded performance of a processor by calculating π (pi) values to millions or even tens of millions of decimal digits.
+About: SuperPi - 32MSuperPi is a classic benchmark application used to measure the single-threaded performance of a processor by calculating π (pi) values to millions or even tens of millions of decimal digits.
 The benchmark uses the Gauss-Legendre algorithm for pi computation, which relies heavily on the processor's ability to handle floating-point operations and system memory efficiency.
 SuperPi is available in various versions, with SuperPi 1M (1 million digits) and 32M (32 million digits) being popular standards in the overclocking community for testing CPU stability and performance.
 As it utilizes only one CPU core, the results from SuperPi are very sensitive to clock speed, memory latency, and operating system optimization.
 SuperPi is also often used as a benchmark in overclocking competitions to compare system performance with timing precision down to milliseconds.

-Launched in mid-2011, the AMD A6-3400M is a mobile processor from the Llano family designed for mid-range laptops.
-It has 4 cores and 4 threads with a base speed of 1.4 GHz, which can increase to 2.3 GHz thanks to the Turbo Core feature.
-Built with a 32nm fabrication process, the A6-3400M offers pretty good power efficiency with a TDP of 35W, making it a common choice for mainstream laptops in its day.
+Released in mid-2011, the AMD A6-3400M is a mobile processor from the Llano family designed for the mid-range laptop segment.
+It has 4 cores and 4 threads with a base speed of 1.4 GHz that can increase to 2.3 GHz thanks to AMD's Turbo Core technology.
+Carrying a 32nm fabrication process, the A6-3400M offers good power efficiency with a TDP of 35W, making it a popular choice among conventional laptop users at the time.
+The main advantage of this processor lies not only in having enough cores for light multitasking, but also in the integration of an onboard GPU, the AMD Radeon HD 6520G.
+This GPU has 320 shader cores based on the Terascale 2 architecture, which is capable enough to run light graphics applications to older games with low resolution and graphics quality settings.
+The combination of CPU and GPU in one chip is designed to provide a balance between computing and graphics performance in one energy-efficient package.

 Hardware Tested: